farinap5/FTPHoney/README.md

 ---
 Project of a **simple** fake FTP service made in Golang.

-A sqlite file is generated for the insertion of the logs.

-!Too many threads may cause memory corruption in SQLite!
+A sqlite file is generated for the insertion of the logs, however !too many threads may cause memory corruption in SQLite!

 #### Help
 ```